Albert Bandura: Social learning theory

-Aggression

-His research with Walters led to his first book, Adolescent Aggression in 1959, and to a subsequent book, Aggression: A Social Learning Analysis in 1973.
+His research with Walters led to his first book, Adolescent Aggression, in 1959, followed by Social Learning and Personality Development in 1963, and in 1973, Aggression: A Social Learning Analysis.
 During a period dominated by behaviorism in the mold of B.F.
 Skinner, Bandura believed the sole behavioral modifiers of reward and punishment in classical and operant conditioning were inadequate as a framework, and that many human behaviors were learned from other humans.
 Bandura began to analyze the means of treating unduly aggressive children by identifying sources of violence in their lives.
-Initial research in the area had begun in the 1940s under Neal Miller and John Dollard; his continued work in this line eventually culminated in the Bobo doll experiment, and in 1977's hugely influential treatise, Social Learning Theory.
-Many of his innovations came from his focus on empirical investigation and reproducible investigation, which were alien to a field of psychology dominated by the theories of Freud.
+Initial research in the area had begun in the 1940s under Neal Miller and John Dollard; his continued work in this line eventually culminated in the Bobo doll experiment, which led to his 1977 treatise, Social Learning Theory.
+Many of his innovations came from his focus on empirical investigation and reproducible investigation, contrary to Sigmund Freud's popular theories of psychoanalysis.
+In 1974, Stanford University awarded him an endowed chair and he became David Starr Jordan Professor of Social Science in Psychology.

-In 1961 Bandura conducted a controversial experiment known as the Bobo doll experiment, designed to show that similar behaviors were learned by individuals shaping their own behavior after the actions of models.
-Bandura's results from this experiment changed the course of modern psychology, and were widely credited with helping shift the focus in academic psychology from pure behaviorism to cognitive psychology.
-Moreover, the Bobo doll experiment emphasized how young individuals are influenced by the acts of adults.
+In 1961, Bandura conducted a controversial experiment known as the Bobo doll experiment, designed to show that similar behaviors were learned by individuals shaping their own behavior after the actions of models.
+The Bobo doll experiment emphasized how young individuals are influenced by the acts of adults.
 When the adults were praised for their aggressive behavior, the children were more likely to keep on hitting the doll.
 However, when the adults were punished, they consequently stopped hitting the doll as well.
-The experiment is among the most lauded and celebrated of psychological experiments.
+Bandura's results from this experiment were widely credited with helping shift the focus in academic psychology from pure behaviorism to cognitive psychology.

 Social cognitive theory

 By the mid-1980s, Bandura's research had taken a more holistic bent, and his analysis tended towards giving a more comprehensive overview of human cognition in the context of social learning.
 The theory he expanded from social learning theory soon became known as social cognitive theory.

+The foundation of Albert Bandura's social learning theory is the idea that people may learn by seeing and copying the observable behaviors of others.
+As an alternative to the earlier work of colleague psychologist B.F.
+Skinner, who was well-known for advocating the behaviorist theory, psychologists Albert Bandura and Robert Sears presented the social learning hypothesis.